Snaglater/TutorScore/README.md

 The model is trained from TensorFlow and runs in a flutter application smoothly.
-Current result of the model requires more training but it able to identify music notes.
+Current result of the model requires more training but it is able to identify music notes.

 ## NOTE
 Model is trained after MUSCIMA++ Dataset which can be found here https://ufal.mff.cuni.cz/muscima